-- 1. default on Windows - 2. default on Unix - 3. requires either external zip utility or zipfile module (part of the standard Python library since Python 1.6) - 4. requires the compress program.
-Notice that this format is now pending for deprecation and will be removed in the future versions of Python.
+- 1. default on Windows - 2. default on Unix - 3. requires either external zip utility or zipfile module (part of the standard Python library since Python 1.6) - 4. requires external utilities: tar and possibly one of gzip, bzip2, or compress